 This post may contain affiliate links

-Vegan hibachi meal with fried rice, sautéed vegetables, teriyaki tofu, and, of course, yum yum sauce made at home!
-It tastes exactly like your classic Japanese restaurant dish, but without the meat!
+Vegan hibachi meal with fried rice, sautéed vegetables, teriyaki tofu, and yum yum sauce made at home!
+It tastes exactly like your classic Japanese restaurant dish but without the meat!

 Hibachi: What is it?